bitsummation/pickaxe/README.md

 Pickaxe uses SQL statements combined with CSS selectors to pick out text from a web page.
 If you know SQL and a little about CSS selectors, this is the tool for you.
 ## Downloads
 ---
 Pickaxe runs on linux, MacOS, and windows.
-See installation instructions below.
-Quickest way to get started is to run command below if docker is installed:
+Quickest way to get started is to run command below if docker is installed.
+To install locally, see installation instructions at bottom of page.
 ```console
 docker run -it bitsummation/pickaxe /bin/bash
 ```